UB-AICLUB/Event1/README.md

 All the basic physics and sensor logic are same as before, we have added some comments in the for more clarity.

+## How to use
+- upload the brain with 36000 file using (⏫) button to make the car use my trained weights and train them more by updating N>1 in main.js

+- if you like the new best car hit (💾) save and then download with (⏬) button

+- if you dont like the weights you can hit (🗑️) to delete and start from scratch or upload another set of weights

 ## Files to play with
 - In general you can use all the files to create something new.
 - you only need to interact witht the constructors of the classes if you dont want to change any physics parameters. (read comments for more info on this)